Sri Krishna College of Engineering & Technology: Rankings

-Ranked 5th among private engineering Colleges in Tamilnadu in 2021 by India Today.

-Ranked 3rd in 2020 & 2nd in 2019 by AICTE as Clean and Smart Campus in India.

 Campus

 The campus is about 8 km from the city of Coimbatore.
 The facilities include classrooms with multimedia equipment/overhead projectors, faculty and administrative blocks, a modern library and computer labs, and a three-storey student residence.
-There are separate blocks for respective departments of engineering fully equipped with modernised instruments to cultivate practical knowledge in every students.
+There are separate blocks for respective departments of engineering.
 The mechanical department is largest and oldest department at SKCET with a wide range of faculty and students.
 The mechanical block is the largest among all.
 It has a research and development lab to design and build vehicles for students who are an active member of SAE (Society of automobile engineers-coimbatore chapter).
-The present Head of the department of mechanical is Dr. Ashoka Varthan, who has lectured for 25 years and is a scholar and an author.
-He has written many books in mechanical engineering subjects.
-He has also served in PRICOL (the speedometer industry) at Coimbatore.
-His presence adds a big advantage to the college especially for mechanical students.